-If you're a businessperson, you already know the opportunities the "Black Friday" frenzy presents - Especially now, when people are doing their holiday shopping earlier than ever.
+If you're a businessperson, you already know the opportunities the "Black Friday" frenzy presents - Especially in these times, when people are doing their holiday shopping earlier than ever.

 Businesses need to adapt!
-Now, even before the holidays begin, is the time to take advantage of the opportunity before it passes you by.
+Now, even before the holidays begin, is the time to start thinking about the opportunity before it passes you by.

-So how can you get as much out of Black Friday as possible this pre-holiday season?
+So how can you get as much out of Black Friday as possible this year?